2 crazy ways to increase your focus when you feel like a zombie!

-The thing about focus, despite a lot of, ‘productivity porn’ out there, is that there are very few techiniuqes that can actually help you stay grounded and focused.
+The problem is, despite a lot of, ‘productivity porn’ out there, there are very few techiniuqes that can actually help you stay grounded and focused.

 Sure, time management is one thing, and that’s great.
 But without the initial focus, you may as well shout at a wall.

-Fat load of good it will get you.
+Fat lot of good it will get you.

 And the thing is, especially with modern society; there are targets to meet, deadlines to achieve…

-It is so easy to feel overwhelmed with multitasking (even though, in truth, there is no such thing;-)
+And it is so easy to feel overwhelmed with multitasking (even though, in truth, there is no such thing;-).